ae6rt/decap/README.md

 mvn deploy
 ```

-### Sidecar build containers
+### Sidecar containers

 If your build needs additional services, such as MySQL, RabbitMQ,
 etc., we plan to provide a way to ingest a Kubernetes Pod descriptor
-into the build instruction that will allow you to run these sidecar
+into the build instruction that will allow you to run these supporting
-services in the build pod along with the main build container.
-This
+sidecar services in the build pod along with the main build container.
-means those services will be available to your build at localhost:port.
+This means those services will be available to your build at
+localhost:port.

 ## AWS Setup